SAP-archive/teched2020-DEV166/exercises/ex1/README.md

     ```
     cds watch
     ```
     The CAP server serves all the CAP sources from your project.
 It also "watches" all the files in your projects and conveniently restarts the server whenever you save a file.
-Changes you've made, will immediately be served without you having to do anything.
+Changes you've made will immediately be served without you having to do anything.

     The screen now looks like this:
     ![project view](../ex1/images/01_01_0060.png)